 - Skip the stuffing when frying turkey, and avoid water-based marinades.

 - Keep children and pets away from the fryer at all times.

-- Once finished, carefully remove the pot from the burner, place it on a level surface and cover to let the oil cool overnight before disposing.
+- Once finished, carefully remove the pot from the burner, place it on a level surface, and cover to let the oil cool overnight before disposing of it.
 Do not pour the oil down the drain.